amolabs/ecosim/README.md

 The model comprises of the domain, players and non-players.

 ## Configuration
-- initial amount of active coins
-- simulation step size (in seconds)
+- simulation step size (in blocks or seconds)
+- simulation steps

 ## Domain
 ### Domain parameters
 The domain parameters are static and read-only.
 They are fixed unless there is a fork of the chain.
 They affect behavior of the players.
+- initial amount of active coins
 - block and tx reward
 - block size
 - block interval